 Pediculosis (Head Lice)

-Every school year we hear about cases of Pediculosis in our schools.
+Every school year, we hear about cases of pediculosis in our schools.
 Pediculosis, which is spread most commonly by close person-to-person contact, does not pose a health hazard, transmit disease, nor serve as a sign of poor hygiene.
 However, making you aware can serve as a chance to catch cases early.
 We urge you to check your child as needed to make certain there are no problems.
 We suggest checking for about two weeks after a notification and then as needed.

-The Health Services Department revised and updated the internal procedures related to pediculosis (head lice) in May of 2018 for implementation in the 2018-2019 school year, to be in alignment with regulatory and research agencies, including the Allegheny County Health Department, Center for Disease Control, National Association of School Nurses, and American Academy of Pediatrics.
+The Health Services Department revised and updated the internal procedures related to pediculosis (head lice) in May of 2018 for implementation in the 2018-2019 school year, to be in alignment with regulatory and research agencies, including the Allegheny County Health Department, Center for Disease Control, National Association of School Nurses and American Academy of Pediatrics.
 Each of these agencies shares consistent beliefs about the best response practices.

 Pediculosis can be spread:

-- Directly through contact with an affected person's head/hair.
+- Directly through contact with an affected person's head/hair

-- Indirectly by placing clothing of an affected child in contact with the clothing of an unaffected child and by sharing such items as combs, brushes, hats, caps, scarves, wigs, pillows and bedding.
+- Indirectly by placing clothing of an affected child in contact with the clothing of an unaffected child and by sharing such items as combs, brushes, hats, caps, scarves, wigs, pillows and bedding

-Should your child have a case of Pediculosis:
+Should your child have a case of pediculosis: